AsukaLmy/Bayes-boosting-KTHDD2421/README.md

 >Final mean classification accuracy  64.7 with standard deviation 4.03

-  boosted classifier for data 'vowel':
+  boosted classifier for data 'vowel' (I set T=3 instead of 10 to make it have outcome faster):
 >Trial: 0 Accuracy 65.6
 >
 >Trial: 10 Accuracy 77.3